MSU Food Bank & Basic Needs Program

 • Dairy & Non-Dairy Alternatives

-• Culturally Relevant Cooking Ingredients
+• Culturally Required Cooking Ingredients

 • Special Dietary Items